-In fact, value-added modeling does not provide growth measures for individual students.
+Teacher, school, and district value-added measures incorporate data from groups of students.
 It only provides a growth measure for groups of students.
 Growth models look well beyond what students do on just one day by looking for a pattern across multiple years of growth estimates and multiple years of student test scores to see whether students, on average, made expected growth.

 How does value-added modeling accommodate team teaching?

 Teachers in tested subjects will have the opportunity to enter the percentage of instructional responsibility that they had for each student through the MCOECN portal.
 This is incorporated into the model to account for scenarios where more than one instructor had responsibility for a student's learning in a given subject/grade.

 With so much emphasis on standardized testing, does value-added modeling encourage teaching to the test?

 No, this is not about teaching to the test.
 Effective teaching is about helping each student make academic progress regardless of their entering achievement level, and that is what value-added modeling captures.
 By teaching a narrowed curriculum, very low and high achieving students will have limited opportunities to make appropriate academic growth.
 Thus, the teacher or school might actually be less likely to be highly effective from a value-added perspective.

 If I'm worried about the quality of the state assessments, which is the basis of value-added modeling, should I also be worried about the quality of the value-added results?